NoSoyDani/GoogleCalendar_Automation/README.md

 ## GoogleCalendar Automation
-### ⚠ You need your Google Calendar credentials in the same folder where you have the .py script, this credential is provide by the Google Calendar API.
+### ⚠ You need your Google Calendar credentials in the same folder where you have the python script, this credential is provide by the Google Calendar API.